I am pleased to announce version 2.6 of the Windows version

 Pin D7 wll trigger Sensor 3

-When version 2.5 receives a sensor command from the RemoteSign ESP, it will attempt to load a file in the form SensornOn.rsf or SensornOff.rsf.
+When version 2.5 receives a sensor command from a RemoteSign ESP, or another RemoteSign, it will attempt to load a file in the form SensornOn.rsf or SensornOff.rsf.

-For example, when D6 is grounded, RemoteSign to load a file called Sensor2On.rsf if it is present.
+For example, when D6 (sensor 2) is grounded, RemoteSign will load a file called Sensor2On.rsf if it is present.

 When D6 is no longer grounded, RemoteSign will try to load a file called Sensor2Off.rsf

-One can thus have six different screens that are displayed when the three pins are grounded, or no longer grounded, by a switch.
+One can thus have eight different screens that are displayed when the four pins are grounded, or no longer grounded, by a switch.
+If using another copy of RemoteSign (Windows), 20 different screens can be selected.

 The installation provides three sample files that can be used to see this new feature.